legends2k/blog/content/note/hacker_culture.md

 tags = ["tech", "bookmark"]
 +++

 You can’t learn everything from scratch practically; you need to stand on the shoulder of giants.
 These articles were very insightful; either it’s a clear writing that shares my already-held belief or something that reshaped my thinking.
 I’ve collected them over the years.
-Most links have short descriptions too.
+I’ve given short descriptions to most links.

-It’s a bookmark page I update now and then.
+It’s a bookmark page updated once in a while.

 # By Authors